pebgroup/coryphoideae_species_tree/README.md

 ## -1\.
 Work to do
 - [x] Ensure Coverage script works
 	- [x] Is the output satisfactory - *trimmed.fasta seems to be empty: This was caused by me not running intronerate and as such not producing the necesarry file for the coverage script.
-	- [ ] How is it used in Blacklisting
+	- [x] How is it used in Blacklisting
-- [ ] Blacklisting
+- [x] Blacklisting
-	- [ ] Understand how Blacklisting commands work
+	- [x] Understand how Blacklisting commands work
+	- [ ] Make preliminary tree to see in order to see if species misbehave.
 	- [ ] Hardcode species or genes for blacklisting
 - [ ] Alignments
 - [ ]